jessica-finkel/CYPLAN255-Final-Project/README.md

 ![congreg_zoningtype](https://user-images.githubusercontent.com/98304807/167721771-23c3b14b-df56-424b-aaf4-da835954ed58.png)

-My dataset of YIGBY congregations only contains 5 congregations thus far, but they are noticeably concentrated in South Berkeley.
+My dataset of YIGBY congregations only contains 5 congregations in Berkeley thus far, but they are noticeably concentrated in South Berkeley.
 This aligns with recent reports such as **<a href="https://www.berkeleyside.org/2022/03/13/south-berkeley-black-churches-are-building-affordable-housing-on-their-properties" target="_blank">this article</a>** from Berkeleyside, which noted that several South Berkeley Black churches are looking to redevelop their sites into affordable housing to combat intense gentrification and displacement.

 ![berk_congs](https://user-images.githubusercontent.com/98304807/167738365-146756d5-c741-44be-8c72-1869c0bc6e45.png)